KenAragorn/create_flutter_provider_app/README.md

       debugShowCheckedModeBanner: false,
       locale: languageProviderRef.appLocale,   // <-- comment out this code
 ```
 By comment out the code ``` locale: languageProviderRef.appLocale```, the app will response only to the system locale setting.
-Example:
+For example:

 ![](media/language_control.gif)

 ## Future Roadmap